Daniel-Gonzalez-AI/theScraper/README.md

    netlify deploy --build
    ```
    Follow the CLI prompts to create or select a site.
 After the initial deploy, you can use `netlify deploy --prod` to publish.
+   Ensure the `_redirects` file is included so all routes are served by the Flask function.

 During the build, Netlify will install Python dependencies declared in `netlify/functions/requirements.txt` and package the Flask app as a serverless function.